Dr G Stuart Wilson

 Welcome, my name is Stuart.

-When I am asked what is distinctive about the way I work with clients, three principles emerge.
+When I am asked what is distinctive about the way I work with women and men, three principles emerge.
 The most important is I “see” the person, not their problem, and not their symptoms (such as anxiety, depression, stress, feelings of hopelessness, worthlessness or loneliness).
 I know that behind a battle with any problem, difficulty or loss, is another human being, a unique individual, a fellow traveller.

 I am always careful never to confuse the person with the situation they find themselves in.
 We all have problems, but it is how we face them that matters, not how the world judges us.
 People have always been important to me, and I accept them for who they are.
 I like to think I can talk with anyone.
 It is what makes us tick that matters, what makes us sing and what makes us cry; our drives, interests and purposes.